-Kelly Pouwhare lives on a lifestyle block in Poraiti outside of Napier.
-A keen outdoorsman, Kelly hunts for venison, and was searching for a side-by-side for his lifestyle block, when he first discovered the Ubco bike.
+Kelly Pouwhare lives on a lifestyle block in Poraiti outside of Napier in New Zealand.
+A keen outdoorsman, Kelly hunts for venison and was searching for a side-by-side for his lifestyle block when he first discovered the Ubco bike.

 “I was looking at getting a Polaris for hunting and farm work, but then I got talking to a mate who’d had some success hunting with his pedal assist electric mountain bike.
 He’d found that animals couldn’t hear him coming, and that’s when I thought the Ubco could be good for hunting too.”

 After that conversation, Kelly booked in an Ubco test ride, and decided to keep his ute for towing the trailer and completing round the farm jobs.
 However, Kelly wasn’t convinced with the Ubco initially; he was sceptical of the Ubco’s ability to handle the steep terrain until a second test ride put him at ease.

 “It’s not an AG100, but it’s actually quite capable on the hills for what I need.
 In a lot of the places I go hunting, there’s dead ground to cover, sometimes up to 4km of walking, so I decided to treat myself seeing as I was turning 50.
 That’s my excuse anyway.”

 Hunting Near Urewera National Park

 Since getting the Ubco, Kelly has had a good run, shooting four deer on his last trip into the Rukatui Valley, which borders the Urewera National Park.

 “As usual, I went with my mate Mike who took his quad with a trailer in, except this time I decided to go ahead on the Ubco to scope it out first.
 I knew the bike was pretty quiet, but I was still surprised when I literally bunted two sheep off the track right in front of me, they simply had no idea I was even there.”